Publishing Services

 Access Control

-When a service has authentication enabled (auth_required: true), only you (the network owner) can access it by default.
-Access control lets you grant access to specific people — either proactively by adding their email, or by responding to access requests they submit.
+When a service has authentication enabled (auth_required: true), members of your organization can access it by default.
+Access control lets you grant access to people outside your organization — either proactively by adding their email, or by responding to access requests they submit.

 How It Works